Oil extends gains amid optimism for coordinated effort to offset virus

 Oil stockpiles in the United States, the world’s biggest crude producer and consumer, are expected to rise for a sixth week by 3.3 million barrels, while refined product inventories are forecast to fall, according to Reuters poll.

-Reporting By Jane Chung in SEOUL, Roslan Khasawneh and Florence Tan in SINGAPORE; Editing by Christian Schmollinger and Richard Pullin
+Reporting By Jane Chung in SEOUL, Roslan Khasawneh and Florence Tan in SINGAPORE; Editing by Kirsten Donovan